Our Research

 Wheat Stem Sawfly Flight Timing

-We conduct sweeps each season to track the timing of when adult sawflies emerge and target wheat crops.
-The resulting data helps us predict future flight timelines as well as guide precision insecticide applications.
+We conduct sweeps to track the timing of when adult sawflies emerge and target wheat crops.
+This data helps us predict future flights.

 Solid Stem Assessment Screening

-Breeding wheat to have fully solid or semi-solid stems remains one of the major control measures for mitigating sawfly damage.
-Changing the stem solidness in this way makes it more difficult for sawflies to lay their eggs within them.
-Solid and semi-solid stems are also less suitable for their larvae to develop in, as apposed to hollow stems.
+Breeding wheat to have semi-solid stems remains the main control measure for mitigating sawfly damage.
+Increasing the stem solidity makes it more difficult for sawflies to lay their eggs.
+Semi-solid stems are also less suitable for larvae to develop in than hollow stems.

-We cooperate with Dr. Esten Mason of the CSU Wheat Breeding and Genetics Program to help further this line of research.
-We perform dissections and record stem solidness for a variety of experimental wheat lines.
-This data is then utilized to predict a line's resiliency to sawfly infestation, determine how environmental conditions impact solid stem gene expression, and more.
+We cooperate with Dr. Esten Mason of the CSU Wheat Breeding and Genetics Program to help further this research.
+We screen stem solidity for a variety of experimental lines.
+This data is utilized to predict a line's resiliency to sawfly infestation.
+It can also be used to determine how environmental conditions impact solid stem gene expression.

-We cooperate with Dr. Esten Mason of the CSU Wheat Breeding and Genetics Program to help further this line of research.
-We perform dissections and record stem solidness for a variety of experimental wheat lines.
-This data is then utilized to predict a line's resiliency to sawfly infestation, determine how environmental conditions impact solid stem gene expression, and more.
+We cooperate with Dr. Esten Mason of the CSU Wheat Breeding and Genetics Program to help further this research.
+We screen stem solidity for a variety of experimental lines.
+This data is utilized to predict a line's resiliency to sawfly infestation.
+It can also be used to determine how environmental conditions impact solid stem gene expression.

 Parasitoid Wasp Studies

-Parasitoid wasps are a potential natural control measure for wheat stem sawflies, as the adult wasps will seek out sawfly larvae in wheat stems.
-After paralyzing a sawfly larva, these wasps will then lay their own egg inside the stem.
-Resulting offspring will then consume the sawfly larva, killing it before it has the chance to become an adult.
+Parasitoid wasps are a potential control measure for sawflies.
+These wasps will seek out sawfly larvae in wheat stems.
+After paralyzing a sawfly larva, these wasps lay their own egg inside the stem.
+The offspring consumes the sawfly larva, killing it before it becomes an adult.

 Ancestral Wheat Screening

-Over the course of several field seasons, we have searched for novel sources of resistance to sawflies in species of ancestral wheatgrass.
-Breeding programs are then utilized to incorporate these resistances into commercially viable lines of wheat.
-We test for sawfly infestation rates in these new lines by deliberately exposing them to adult sawflies in the field.
-By evaluating the larval survivorship within the stems after exposer, we can help determine whether resistance has been achieved.
+We screen for novel sources of resistance to sawflies in ancestral wheatgrasses.
+Breeding programs are utilized to incorporate these resistances into commercially viable wheat.
+We test for sawfly resistance by deliberately exposing plants to adult sawflies in the field.
+By evaluating the oviposition and larval survival data, we determine whether resistance has been achieved.
 We partner with the Wheat Genetics Resource Center at Kansas State University on this project.

 Evaluating Use of Fusarium spp.
 Fungi in Sawfly Control